Wedding Cake Flavors: 2025 Guide to Best Options

 CanadaVanilla buttercream38%Maple (12%), chocolate (16%)

-Champagne-infused cakes lead emerging trends, selected by 12% of couples in 2024 versus 6% in 2023 (Brides 2024)6.
+Champagne-infused cakes lead emerging trends, selected by 12% of couples in 2024 versus 6% in 20232.
 This sophisticated option pairs champagne cake layers with raspberry or strawberry filling, creating elegant flavor profiles suitable for formal celebrations.
 The trend correlates with increased evening receptions and cocktail-style weddings.

 Salted caramel has grown 85% year-over-year, now appearing in 9% of wedding cakes (The Knot 2024)1.
 This flavor works as both primary cake choice and filling option.
 Bakers report strong demand for salted caramel paired with chocolate or vanilla base cakes.